 The proposed activity, and site is compatible with the surrounding area.
-The area, particularly along the Orange River is known for its agriculture and crop production, particularly grape production (wine, table and raisin grapes).
+The area, particularly along the Orange River is known for its agriculture and crop production, particularly grape production (wine, table and raisin grapes) although pecan nut, corn and lucerne is also common.
+The sites are adjacent to existing lucerne and pecan nut crops.
 Agriculture is a predominant economic sector in the area.